jcaledo/PTM_sites_coevolution/README.md

 # PTM_sites_coevolution

-Inferring Methionine Sulfoxidation and Serine Phosphorylation Crosstalk from Phylogenetic Analyses
+In this place you'll find files related to the article "Inferring Methionine Sulfoxidation and Serine Phosphorylation Crosstalk from Phylogenetic Analyses"

 eIF2A_aln: Multiple sequence alignment of eukaryotic eIF2A.